SuiMachine/White-Day---Sui-s-Hack/README.md

 # Features
  * Adds 120, 144, 165 and 240 FPS to the settings menu.
+ * (Input) Option to camera's invert Y axis for mouse.
- * Option to enable god mode (disabled by default) that is hidden in game's libraries.
+ * (Cheat) Option to enable god mode (disabled by default) that is hidden in game's libraries.
- * Option to hook code for security guard (janitor) view sight, so he ignores you.
+ * (Cheat) Option to hook code for security guard (janitor) view sight, so he ignores you.
- * Option to hook code responsible for stemina (breath), so you don't get tired from running.
+ * (Cheat) Option to hook code responsible for stemina (breath), so you don't get tired from running.

 # Requirements
 * The official copy of the game